 Infected bug bites may require a course of antibiotics.
 Seek urgent medical treatment if you develop red skin streaks, the bite area spreads, your pain worsens, or you develop symptoms of sepsis.

 Bug bites can be annoying, but most are harmless, and you’ll just have a few days of itching.
 But some bug bites do need treatment, including:

-- bite that causes a serious condition like Lyme disease
+- bites that cause a serious condition like Lyme disease

-- bite or sting from an insect to which you’re allergic
+- bites or stings from an insect to which you’re allergic

 Bug bites can often cause a lot of itching.
 Scratching may make you feel better, but if you break the skin, you can transfer bacteria from your hand into the bite.
 This can lead to an infection.

 The most common infections of bug bites include:

 Impetigo causes red sores around the bite.
 Eventually, the sores rupture, ooze for a few days, and then form a yellowish crust.
 The sores may be mildly itchy and sore.